 Ser CasaSandra is her passion project and it shows.
 Sandra's influence is evident in the carefully sourced Cuban antiques, the bespoke colonial-style furniture from Guadalajara, and 18 romantic guest rooms.
 Little details - lights made from conch shells, Mexican fabrics given a contemporary twist - contribute to the stylish and welcoming ambiance.
 Add the best restaurant on the island, vast double loungers, palapa daybeds and a pool, and you have the perfect formula for lusciously lazy days.

-- Lots of fun activities included in the price: sunrise yoga lessons, crystal therapy lessons, kayak trips, evening entertainment
+- Lots of fun activities included in the price: sunrise yoga lessons, kayak trips, evening entertainment

 - The delicious seafood was some of the best we had in Mexico